cenk1cenk2/docker-node-fnm/README.md

   load_dotenv: true # if the flag is set, this will load the .env file in the service.cwd
   command: yarn dev:start # default command to run
   sync: false # this will run the sync flagged services first and one-by-one with the sync_wait and run the others afterwards
+  run_once: false # run the service once and do not try to restart
   exit_on_error: false # exit the whole container when there is a error with a given service
   # Object for passing in environment variables to services
   # environment: